peplau/Sitecore-Stream/README.md

 ### Configuration
+1. Configure the API Key on "/sitecore/system/Modules/Sitecore Flow/Settings", also select the desired model.
-1. Go to /sitecore/system/Modules/Sitecore Flow/Assistants
+2. Go to /sitecore/system/Modules/Sitecore Flow/Assistants
-2. Right click on the item "Assistants" and create a new item "Style Guide"
+3. Right click on the item "Assistants" and create a new item "Style Guide"
-3. Give a name of a brand "ex" My brand, can be your famous home beer company . or ex a good one like "Heineken"
+4. Give a name of a brand "ex" My brand, can be your famous home beer company . or ex a good one like "Heineken"
-4. On this Sitecore field , Upload the Style guide.
+5. On this Sitecore field , Upload the Style guide.
-5. Click on the 'Heineken Item" and on the ribbon "Analyze", click -> 'Process all changes"
+6. Click on the 'Heineken Item" and on the ribbon "Analyze", click -> 'Process all changes"
-6. Check all the fields being filled
+7. Check all the fields being filled

 ![configuration](docs/images/configuration.gif?raw=true "configuration")